SublimeText/LaTeXTools/README.markdown

 Settings
 --------

 LaTeXTools now supports user-defined settings.
 The *default* settings file is called `LaTeXTools.sublime-settings`.
 This **must** be in the `User` directory.
 As described above, when you first install LaTeXTools, the file `LaTeXTools.sublime-settings` does not exist anywhere.
-After installing the plugin, open the Sublime Text console (`Ctrl+backtick` on all platforms) and type `sublime.run_command("latextools_migrate")` to create this settings file in `User`, and automatically migrate your existing settings from the old file (`LaTeXTools Preferences.sublime-settings`).
+A migration / reconfiguration command is provided to create this settings file in `User`, and automatically migrate your existing settings from the old file (`LaTeXTools Preferences.sublime-settings`). .
+You can run it in three ways:

+* from the Command Palette (in the Tools) menu, search for "LaTeXTools: Reconfigure and migrate settings"
+* from the "Reconfigure LaTeXTools and migrate settings" item in the Preferences, Package Settings, LaTeXTools menu
+* from the Sublime Text console (`Ctrl+backtick` on all platforms), typing `sublime.run_command("latextools_migrate")`.

+If you ever want to revert your settings to their default state, just invoke the migration command again, as above.

 *Warning*:  in general, tweaking options can cause breakage.
 For instance, if on Linux you change the default `python2` setting (empty by default) to a non-existent binary, forward and inverse search will stop working.
 With great power comes great responsibility!
 If you think you have found a bug, *delete your settings file in the `User` directory and rerun the `latextools_migrate` command before reporting it!* Thanks :-)